espocrm/documentation/docs/administration/websocket.md

 # WebSocket

-WebSocket enables interaction between a server and a client (browser) w/o the latter making polling requests.
+The WebSocket enables interaction between a server and a client (browser) w/o the latter making polling requests.
 Example: When a new notification is received, the server sends the information to the browser in real time.

-Out-of-the-box WebSocket covers the following features:
+Out-of-the-box the WebSocket covers the following features:

 * New in-app notifications;
 * New event reminders;